Cape Biodiversity and ConservationFaculty-Led | Ecology & Conservation South Africa

 Apart from being recognized as one of the top travel destinations in the world, Cape Town is an international biodiversity hotspot.
-With hundreds of species of plants found nowhere else in the world, along with various animal, reptile, fish and bird species this renowned city and its surrounding areas offer a fantastic experience to all who visit.
-This program focuses on the flora and fauna that make this part of the world so unique and offer students the opportunity to not only learn about a variety of different elements of this ecosystem but also to gain relevant experience in conservation work.
+With hundreds of species of plants found nowhere else in the world, along with the various animal, reptile, fish, and bird species, this renowned city and its surrounding areas offer a fantastic experience to all who visit.
+This program focuses on the flora and fauna that make this part of the world unique and offers students the opportunity to not only learn about a variety of different elements of this ecosystem but also to gain relevant experience in conservation work.